emleddin/research-scripts/LICHEM-tools/README.md

 With atom selection commands, you can explicitly list the atoms in your QM region using whatever means is most logical to you.

+## `swapsies.py`
+This script is a combination of `mda-qm-part1.py` and `mda-qm-part2.py`.
+"Swapsies" is putting the product QM region into the reactant MM prior to reoptimizing the product, likely because the MM environment migrated a lot between independent reactant and product optimizations.
+The script takes in the regions file and the reactant and product XYZ files.
+From there, it creates a PDB of the replacing QM atoms, and puts those in the other XYZ.
+Snip snip! :scissors: :smiley:

+The commands for "Reverse Swapsies" (reactant QM in product MM) are also provided as comments.

 ## Ways to Center a Structure on the Origin
 Using `cpptraj` to write out a file without the `center :1-XXX origin mass` command means that the snapshot will likely not have the protein's center of